Dulyana-Silva/Java-Tutorial-Learnings/README.md

-## This repository contains a collection of Java activities and exercises.
+# This repository contains a collection of Java activities and exercises.
-It includes practicals that cover key OOP concepts and principles such as encapsulation, inheritance, polymorphism, abstraction, constructors, overloading, overriding, multithreading and much more.
-The content is organized into folders for easy navigation and a structured learning experience
+It includes practicals that cover key OOP concepts and principles such as *encapsulation, inheritance, polymorphism, abstraction, constructors, overloading, overriding, multithreading and much more*.
+The content is organized into folders for easy navigation